|

 for experimental use to prevent mother to child

 transmission of HIV.
-The Treatment Action Campaign successfully applied to court to force the government to
+The Treatment Action Campaign

-abandon its UN-AIDS-sanctioned pilot study and to
+government to abandon its UN-AIDS-sanctioned pilot

-government hospitals across the country without more ado.
+of all government hospitals across the country

 The trouble with